matheusbitaraes/daily-scribe/.specs/roadmap.md

 - [x] news page for mobile
 - [x] add preferences during user onboarding
 - [ ] add elasticsearch db
-      - do a simple search term
+      - do a simple search term [x]
-      - how to index? which frequency?
+      - how to index? which frequency? [x]
-      - script to read from all backups
+      - script to read from all backups - no need for now
 - [ ] Improve ranking
 - [ ] cleanup code:
       Improve copilot agent rules and documentation